mattdifford/zuru/pages/privacy.md

 to update your records, or how to obtain access to the information that we hold about you, please contact us:

-Post: Data Protection Officer ZURU Group Ltd 20-22 The Mall Clifton Bristol BS8 4DR Online: [dpo@zurugroup.com](mailto:dpo@zurugroup.com)
+Post: Data Protection Officer Zuru Group Ltd 20-22 The Mall Clifton Bristol BS8 4DR Online: [dpo@zurugroup.com](mailto:dpo@zurugroup.com)

 #### 2. About our site